umitemre/omdb_ios_app/README.md

 ## Configuration

 To use the OMDB API, you will need to obtain an API key from the OMDB website.
-Once you have your API key, open the `API.swift` file and replace the `API_KEY` with your actual API key
+Once you have your API key, open the `Info.plist` file and replace the `API_KEY` with your actual API key

 ## Acknowledgments